 - Meta descriptions.

 When you add images to your site, you should make sure that the ALT text for them contain your keywords.
 A content management system like WordPress makes this easy by providing a place to add ALT text for every image you add to the site.
-You should also add the keyword to the label on every image (learn how here).

 Making audio and video files visible to search engines